Farantir/autostereogram/README.md

 5. filter_linear: interpolates between pixels, thus creating smooth height gradient
 6. upscale: scales the depth map before calculating the 3d image 2 = 200% 0,5 = 50%
 7. downscale: scales the finished stereogram.
 2 = 50%, 0.5 = 200%
+8. pattern_scale : scaling of the pattern image.
+2 = 200%, 0,5 = 50%
+9. pattern_shift : negative amount pattern will be shiftet, if the pattern is smaller than the colum width.
+May be used to avoid alialising